noaione/yuusha-shoukan-ln/sources/v12/chapter2.md

 [If it’s nigiri sushi you’re looking for, we have regular, top-tier and special.
 Which one would you like?]

-[Mhmm...W-Well then, I’ll take the special one...]
+[Mhmm...
+W-Well then, I’ll take the special one...]

 [Yes, yes.]